This article was updated on January 25, 2021.

 While we’ve made it through 2020, the new year is here and we are still living in a pandemic.
 In real estate, agents still face the challenges that come with showing homes in person.
 While regulations vary across the country, safe, in-person showings are possible for those who are able to gather.

-Read on to learn how to show a house safely during the COVID-19 crisis.
+Read on to learn how to show a house safely as we continue to navigate the COVID-19 crisis.

 10 Tips for Home Showing During COVID-19

 Please be advised that the following tips are general in nature.
-Currently, some parts of the U.S. are under fewer COVID-19 restrictions than others, but the situation in many states is rapidly changing.
+Currently, some parts of the U.S. are under fewer restrictions than others, but the situation is many states is constantly changing.

 Tip #1: Ask Owners & Buyers if They’re COVID-19 Positive

 This may seem like an obvious step to take, but an important aspect of mitigating everyone’s health risk is to ask both your seller and your potential buyer(s) to tell you if they have COVID-19, or are experiencing any of the symptoms associated with COVID-19.